 As well as, here you can also disable readability and keyword analysis tab which appear under the Yoast SEO metabox when you are writing a post.
 Just leave them enabled (Recommended).

 Now, it’s ‘Post Types’ area.
 You should know, WordPress comes with several post types such as post, page, attachment, revisions, and navigation menus.
-So, users can also define their own custom post types.
+So, users can also define their custom post types.

 My recommendation using only the post title as the title template and leaving the description fields blank for all post types here.

-The Default template should work for most sites and for descriptions because Yoast SEO picks up descriptions from your categories and tags.
+The Default template should work for most sites and descriptions because Yoast SEO picks up descriptions from your categories and tags.

-But, if you do not have any description for terms in your categories, tags, or custom taxonomies, Yoast WordPress SEO does not add meta description in archives for these terms.
+However, if you do not have any description for terms in your categories, tags, or custom taxonomies, Yoast WordPress SEO does not add meta description in archives for these terms.

-My recommendation is to check disable author archives for single-author blogs.
-Because, if you’re running a single author blog, then the main blog and the author archives will contain exactly the same content.
+My recommendation is to check to disable author archives for single-author blogs.
+Because, if you’re running a single author blog, then the main blog and the author archives contain the same content.

-‘Accounts’ is the first tab under Social setting, here you’ll need to simply add the URLs and Twitter username for the main social profiles of your site.
+‘Accounts’ is the first tab under Social setting, here you’ll need to add the URLs and Twitter username for the main social profiles of your site.

-Now, open the ‘Facebook‘ tab and first make sure that open ‘Graph Metadata’ option is enabled so WordPress SEO can Add Facebook open graph meta data in your website’s
+Now, open the ‘Facebook‘ tab and first make sure that open ‘Graph Metadata’ option is enabled so WordPress SEO can Add Facebook open graph metadata in your website’s

 Now, for Twitter, you can add Twitter cards to your site’s head section from here.
 As well as, you can also choose the card type to use.
-My recommendation is using summary with a large image.
+My recommendation is using a summary with a large image.

-As for, Pinterest, Open Graph meta data just like Facebook and make sure that you have open graph meta data box checked under ‘Facebook’ settings (The Facebook Tab).
+As for, Pinterest, Open Graph metadata just like Facebook and make sure that you have open graph metadata box checked under ‘Facebook’ settings (The Facebook Tab).

-Then, you just need to enter the site verification code provided by Pinterest.
+Then, you need to enter the site verification code provided by Pinterest.
 So, visit your Pinterest account settings to get the meta tag provided by Twitter to enter here for getting verified.

 After that, switch the ‘Google+’ tab where you’ve to insert the URL of your Google+ business page.
-So, go to the page, copy the URL and paste it into the box.
+So, go to the page, copy the URL, and paste it into the box.

 Sitemaps are so essential for your WordPress Website to get indexed and notified by search engines about your content quickly and easily.
-As well as, using Sitemaps you can tell search engines how to prioritize your content.
+As well as, using Sitemaps, you can tell search engines how to prioritize your content.